This creamy sweet potato lentil curry is easy to make in one pot for a healthy and delicious meal.

 • Mild Curry Paste: Look for an Indian mild curry paste.
 It should be labelled just as such, “mild curry paste”.

 • Lentils: This recipe uses red lentils but green or brown lentils also work.
-If you’re using green/brown lentils, the curry will need slightly longer cooking time.
+If you’re using brown or green lentils, the curry will need slightly longer cooking time.

 • Chopped Tomato: You can use fresh tomato or canned diced tomato.
 If you’re using fresh tomato, add them when you add the garlic and ginger.
 If you’re using canned diced tomato, strain off most of the juice or scoop out about 1 cup of the diced tomatoes and add them when you add the coconut milk.